 Historic Library Tours

-Guided architectural tours of our historic library are offered at 10:30 AM on the first and third Tuesday of each month.
+Guided architectural tours of our historic library are offered at 11:00 am on the first and third Tuesday of each month, May through November.
 Come to our 225 Washington Street entrance.
-Tours are approximately one hour long.

 The Library opened this classic Venetian Renaissance building in March 1900.
 Now on the National Register of Historic Places, the Library is a prime example of turn-of-the-century American architecture.